tomasen/fcgi_client/README.md

     func Dial(network, address string) (fcgi *FCGIClient, err error) Connects to the fcgi responder at the specified network address.
 See func [net.Dial](http://golang.org/pkg/net/#Dial) for a description of the network and address parameters.

+#### func DialTimeout
+    func DialTimeout(network, address string, timeout time.Duration) (fcgi *FCGIClient, err error) Connects to the fcgi responder at the specified network address with timeout.
+See func [net.DialTimeout](http://golang.org/pkg/net/#DialTimeout) for a description of the network, address and timeout parameters.

 #### func (*FCGIClient) Get
     func (this *FCGIClient) Get(p map[string]string) (resp *http.Response, err error)
 Get issues a GET request to the fcgi responder.